-At Wessex Cancer Trust we know that cancer can impact your life long after you’ve been told you’re in remission or are ‘cancer free.’
+At Wessex Cancer Support we know that cancer can impact your life long after you’ve been told you’re in remission or are ‘cancer free.’
 Others may think you’re OK and that you can, or should, put cancer behind you.
 They might stop asking how you feel.
 But going through diagnosis, treatment and recovery can change your outlook on life completely and you may still be living with the physical effects of treatment which mean you can’t simply go back to your ‘old’ life.

 Could cancer, though, be a catalyst for a freer and more positive life?